neondatabase/website/content/docs/guides/branch-archiving.md

 - `Timeline archive`: The time when the branch archive operations was initiated
 - `Timeline unarchive`: The time when the branch unarchive operation was initiated

-You can also monitor branch archiving and unarchiving using Neon's [Get branch details](https://api-docs.neon.tech/reference/getprojectbranch) API.
+You can also monitor branch archive and unarchive operations using Neon's [Get branch details](https://api-docs.neon.tech/reference/getprojectbranch) API.

 ```bash
 curl --request GET \